Course

 • Management of Service Operations

 In today's dynamic business landscape, the effective management of service operations is crucial for sustainable success.
-Building upon foundational knowledge from first-year MBA operations management courses, this elective explores some of the unique challenges inherent to service-based industries connecting to concepts learned in marketing and human resources.
+Building upon foundational knowledge from the first-year MBA operations management course, this elective explores some of the unique challenges inherent to service-based industries which connects operational performance to marketing and human resource frameworks.
 We will use an operational lens to understand how companies achieve and sustain service excellence discussing key topics such as customer behavior, change management, employee engagement, and cultivating a learning culture.
-Taking a hands-on approach, we will use the case method to examine real-world challenges faced by companies in healthcare, financial services, hospitality and others, and will engage with current businesses to enhance learning.
-Students will develop critical skills to improve service delivery processes, enhance customer satisfaction, and drive operational excellence in service-driven environments.
+We will use the case method to examine real-world challenges, discuss current events and directly observe local service businesses to enhance learning.
+Students will develop critical skills to improve delivery processes, enhance customer satisfaction, and drive operational excellence in service-driven environments.

 • Optimization Modeling for Prescriptive Analytics